Contents:

 Courses Outside Theory Department

-• One MHS or MUY course taken in first two years (3-4 credits)
+• One MHS or MUY course taken in first two years (3-4 units)

-• Additional elective coursework outside of theory dept. (minimum of 5-7 credits.)
+• Additional elective coursework outside of theory dept. (minimum of 5-7 units.)
 These courses may include non-theory courses taken during the master’s degree.

 9-11